roshank231/optest/README.md

 ### Important Notes:

 - For a complete episode list that includes the Kai episodes, you may need to delete the original OnePace addon.
-- Subtitles don't work properly in ExoPlayer, this is especially noticeable in Android variants of Stremtiom, Go to Settings --> Player --> Switch to LibVLC for a much better experience.
+- Subtitles don't work properly in ExoPlayer, this is especially noticeable in Android variants of Stremio, Go to Settings --> Player --> Switch to LibVLC for a much better experience.
 You can also "open in VLC" if you are on Desktop
-- You can also set Stremio to default to Japenese as the preferred language in Stremio settings if you find the English dub playing as default whilst trying to watch subbed.
+- You can also set Stremio to default to Japanese as the preferred language in Stremio settings if you find the English dub playing as default whilst trying to watch subbed.

 ## Features